The goal of Django Girls is not only to teach people about programming but to also do it in a friendly and positive environment.

 Do selfies or Friday Hugs.
 Let people know that they're doing a great job and are awesome.
 Make friends.

 Each event has to follow and enforce our Code of Conduct.
-The CoC is a set of rules that aim to provide inclusive environment for people of different genders, colors, religion or else.
+The CoC is a set of rules that aim to provide an inclusive environment for people of different genders, colors, religion or any other protected characteristic.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, should not be tolerated.

 You, as an organizer, have the right to take any action you deem appropriate, including a warning, temporary ban or permanent expulsion from the community.